flythereddflagg/flythereddflagg.github.io/python_book/docs/30-Packages-and-Project-Structure.md

 ## Hone Your Skills

 - if you haven't already, now would be a good time to turn the documentation in your docstrings into a human readable manual.
 If you are unsure where to start, try using [pydoc](https://docs.python.org/3.7/library/pydoc.html) and invoke it by using `python -m pydoc`.
 (Enter `python --help` to get an idea of how this works).
 - Begin building your own project!
-Have an idea you want to see?
-Start by building a similar project structure as above but replace every instance of `emails` with the name of your own project.
+Have an idea you want to implement?
+Start by building a similar project structure as above but replace every filename instance of `emails` with the name of your own project.
 Begin fleshing out what you want to see from this project.

 <!-- Navigation -->